kahenya-anita/kahenya-anita/README.md

 - 🔭 I’m currently working to take my frontend skills to the next level.

-- 🌱 I’m currently learning React and Cloud computing
+- 🌱 I’m currently learning Typescript React and growing my DevRel knowledge base

 - ❓ Ask me about anything related to DJANGO REST stack and related technologies